johaneswisa/tutorial-modul-1/README.md

 -Interfaces tidak dipecah-pecah: satu interface meng-handle banyak methods dan jadi menumpuk/tidak clean code.

 -modul high dan low level tidak rely ke abstractions: Misal kelas A bergantung kuat pada kelas B. saat kelas B ingin diganti implementasinya maka kelas A juga harus dimodifikasi langsung implementasinya.

+Reflection Tutorial 4

+1. You have followed the Test-Driven Development workflow in the Exercise.
+Now answer these questions:
+Reflect based on Percival (2017) proposed self-reflective questions (in “Principles and Best Practice of Testing” submodule, chapter “Evaluating Your Testing Objectives”), whether this TDD flow is useful enough for you or not.
+If not, explain things that you need to do next time you make more tests.

+2. You have created unit tests in Tutorial.
+Now reflect whether your tests have successfully followed F.I.R.S.T. principle or not.
+If not, explain things that you need to do the next time you create more tests.

+Jawaban:
+1. TDD flow ini sudah sangat berguna bagi saya karena mengajarkan saya cara membuat program yang dites dengan baik dengan flow red, green, dan refactor.
+Ke depannya, saya akan konsisten untuk mengimplementasikan TDD sesering mungkin untuk program saya.
+2. Saya rasa test-test sudah memenuhi FIRST principles yaitu Focused, independent, reusable, small dan testable. semua line code sudah memikirkan concern-concern dari FIRST seperti reduce dependencies maupun single responsibility.